LaunchCodeEducation/liftoff/docs/_sources/modules/demo-projects/expense-tracker/index.rst.txt

 Week 4
 ------

-Since there wasn’t a Project Module assignment for week 4, the focus was on completing user stories, and gaining momentum.
+This week, the focus was on completing user stories and gaining momentum.

 Sprint 2 Standup
 ^^^^^^^^^^^^^^^^

-**What was accomplised:** User Registration, User Login, and User Logout stories were all complete.
-(See associated commits, and screenshots below.)
+**What was accomplished:** User registration, login, and logout stories were all complete.
+(See associated commits and screenshots below.)
 Paul wanted to make more progress than he did, but ended up sinking a lot of time into the aspects of his project he didn’t understand well.
 He had to build smaller tutorial projects to understand